CloudSnorkel/cdk-github-runners/API.md

 LambdaRunner.imageBuilder(scope: Construct, id: string, props?: RunnerImageBuilderProps)
 ```

-Create new image builder that builds Lambda specific runner images using Amazon Linux 2.
+Create new image builder that builds Lambda specific runner images.

+You can customize the OS, architecture, VPC, subnet, security groups, etc. by passing in props.

+You can add components to the image builder by calling `imageBuilder.addComponent()`.

+The default OS is Amazon Linux 2 running on x64 architecture.

 Included components:
  * `RunnerImageComponent.requiredPackages()`